velovision/rearview/README.md

 Standalone mode means stopping `systemd/velovision-camera-mjpeg-over-tcp.service`, and starting `systemd/velovision-standalone-mode.service`.

-Videos are saved as H.264-encoded `.mkv` files in 1-minute chunks to `/opt/velovision/standalone_videos`.
-If the number of files reaches 120, old files will be overwritten.
+Videos are saved as H.264-encoded `.mkv` files in 10-minute chunks to `/opt/velovision/standalone_videos`.
+If the number of files reaches 36 (corresponding to 6 hours or ~27GB), old files will be overwritten.
 The file names do not reflect this rotation - they will always be named `log0000.mkv` to `log0119.mkv`.
 Therefore, this server has a GET endpoint that returns both the path and latest update date/time:

 Functionality | HTTP Method | Path | Example `curl` Command | Return information and status code | Details
 --- | --- | --- | --- | --- | ---